mariokreitz/i18n-excel-manager/README.md

 ## ⚙️ Configuration

-Create a `config.json` file for custom settings:
+Create a `config.json` file for custom settings.
+The CLI will automatically load `./config.json` from your current working directory (CWD) when present.
+You can also pass a custom path with `--config path/to/config.json`.

 ```json
 {